 A previously looked after child is a child who was looked after, i.e. in care of a local authority but ceased to be so because they were adopted or became subject to a child arrangements order or a special guardianship order.

-This includes children who were adopted under the Adoption Act 1976 and the Adoption and Childrens Act 2002 or became subject to a Child Arrangements Order or Special Guardianship Order under the terms of the Childrens Act 1989.
-A parent/carer will need to provide a copy of the Adoption Birth Certificate or Child Arrangements Order or Special Guardianship Order the considered under this criterion.
+This includes children who were adopted under the Adoption Act 1976 and children who were adopted under the Adoption and Children Act 2002 or became subject to a Child Arrangements Order or Special Guardianship Order.